hawkchen/GettingStartedMvvm/automatic_ui_controlling/binding_ui_to_viewmodel.md

 ```

 We can only bind a component's event attribute (e.g. onClick) to
-ViewModel's behavior.
+a ViewModel's method.
 After we bind an event to a ViewModel, each time a
 user triggers the event, ZK finds the bound command method and invokes
 it.
 In order to handle clicking on "Search" button, we have to bind
 button's onClick attribute to a command method with following syntax: